 If you want to see how successful you are at retaining the customers you already have, customer lifetime value (often referred to as LTV, CLV, or CLTV) is a good metric to measure.

-In this article, we’re not only going to look at how to measure the CLTVe of your startup or MVP, but what you can do to increase LTV over time.
+In this article, we’re not only going to look at how to measure the CLTVe of your startup or the developed custom MVP app startup, but what you can do to increase LTV over time.

-- What is the customer lifetime value of a startup?
+- What is the customer lifetime value of a developed custom MVP app startup?

 - How to calculate the CLTV